 Children love structure and routines.
 They like to know what’s coming next.
 Speak to them about starting preschool.
 Tell them when they will start, talk to them about what to expect, hand how fun it’s going to be.
-It is a great idea to begin a countdown with them so that when the day comes their excited and not nervous or afraid.
+It is a great idea to begin a countdown with them so when the day comes they’re excited and not nervous or afraid.
 They will probably build up their own excitement just by talking about it.
 You want them to be happy about their new school.

 It is important that you are not just dropping your child off at a random place and expecting them to be okay.
-Take your child to meet their teacher and their new friends that will help them to adjust well on their first day.
+Take your child to meet their teacher and their new friends before school starts.
+That will help them to adjust well on their first day.
 They will be coming to a place they have seen before and may already be comfortable with.

 Kids love to participate in class by showing what they know.
 Working with them at home will boost their confidence to do this.
 This will also be a help to the educational partnership between you and your child’s teacher.
 Now I know as a busy mom sometimes it can be hard to find the time, but find 15-20 minutes a day to work with your child.
-I recently started to do this at home with my toddlers and it works out great.
+I do this at home with my toddlers and it works out great.
 I use, Leapfrog, ABCmouse, Youtube, and home made learning activities for them and it’s great.
 Programs like Leapfrog and ABCmouse are great for using on a tablet on the go.
 It keeps them quiet and busy learning.
 It’s just like they are playing the games they love but they are learning at the same time.
 So for a busy mother like me, it’s perfect.
-Plus I got the first month free!

 Your child can look at it throughout the day.
 It is normal for your child to start missing you throughout their first few days of preschool.
 Having a picture of a special toy can comfort them during those times.
 Talk to the teacher about allowing them a few minutes with it during the day if needed.